sweety-mahale/EquityLens/docs/guides/railway-deployment.md

 - A GitHub repo with this project pushed, or the local repo plus the Railway CLI.
 - A Supabase project from [Supabase setup](supabase-setup.md).
-- An OpenAI API key.
+- A Google AI Studio API key for Gemini.
 - Production source documents loaded in Supabase, or be ready to run ingestion after deploy.

 Use the direct Supabase Postgres URL for `DATABASE_URL`, not the transaction pooler URL.